Benefits Administration Manual - Dental Program

 1515 S Street, North Building, Suite 400

 CalHR Statewide Dental Contract Administrator - (916) 445-9795

 State Controller's Office

 SCO Benefits Liaison Unit - (916) 323-4718

 Toll Free 1-888-225-7377

-Currently the State of California has contracts with five dental plans; Delta Dental for an indemnity type plan referred to as Delta Dental PPO plus Premier, and the Delta Preferred Provider Option (PPO) plan which is the preferred provider option plan, and four prepaid plans; DeltaCare USA, SafeGuard, Premier Access and Western Dental.
+Currently the State of California has contracts with five dental plans; Delta Dental for an indemnity type plan referred to as Delta Dental PPO plus Premier, and the Delta Preferred Provider Option (PPO) (Delta), and four prepaid plans; DeltaCare USA, SafeGuard, Premier Access and Western Dental.
 These five dental plans provide dental insurance for all eligible active and retired employees and their eligible dependents, with the exception of employees in Unit 6 who have their dental insurance provided through their respective union-sponsored trust.
-In addition, Unit 5 employees who are members of the California Association of Highway Patrolmen (CAHP) have their own indemnity dental plan, but may enroll in any of the four State-sponsored prepaid dental plans.
+In addition, Unit 5 employees who are members of the California Association of Highway Patrolmen (CAHP) have their own indemnity dental plan, but may enroll in any of the four state-sponsored prepaid dental plans.

 Delta Dental: 1-800-225-3368

 DeltaCare USA: 1-800-632-8555